telliott99/MyJava/_build/html/_sources/strings.txt

     a*c
     >

-It's worth pointing out that the ``split`` method can take a "regular expression" to split on.
+The ``split`` method can take a "regular expression" to split on.
 An example might be:

 .. sourcecode:: java